stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

-  Although the wind was invigorating and the ocean whipped into little churning spirals of activity by the vagrant flapping, I found the water growing chill, so that I could not stay in it as long as I had done previously, and thus I fell into the habit of long walks, which&mdash;when I was unable to swim&mdash;provided the exercise that I was so careful to obtain.
+  Although the wind was invigorating and the ocean whipped into little churning spirals of activity by the vagrant flapping, I found the water growing chill, so that I could not stay in it as long as I had done previously, and thus I fell into the habit of long walks, which--when I was unable to swim--provided the exercise that I was so careful to obtain.
 These walks covered a greater range of sea-edge than my previous wanderings, and since the beach extended in a stretch of miles beyond the tawdry village, I often found myself wholly isolated upon an endless area of sand as evening drew close.
 When this occurred, I would stride hastily